 Employer Value Proposition

 Before a company operating on the Polish market begins work on building an external employer branding strategy, it should start by defining the organisation’s culture and its values, as well as determining its EVP.
 EVP (Employer Value Proposition) is a set of distinctive features of a unique offer, which a given company offers to its employees.
 It is a promise to the candidates we care about.
-As many as 51% of the companies surveyed in Poland declare having developed an EVP strategy for their employer brand.
+As many as 40% of the companies surveyed by HRM Institute declare having developed an EVP strategy for their employer brand.

 The EVP should be the result of market research and take into account: